Nuckal777/cgotpl/README.md

 | Functions (e.g. `printf`, `not`, `and`, ...)  | :x:                                                |

-The c and go standard library may disagree on certain formatting (`printf`) corner-cases.
+The c and go standard library may disagree on certain formatting (`printf`) corner-cases. cgotpl parses non-executed templates sloppy.
+Syntactical issues in non-executed branches may not lead to an error.

 ## Why?